HariniKK863/PetHaven/README.md

 - Transparent and ethical pet adoption workflow
 - Lost, found, and injured pet reporting system
 - Veterinary appointment booking and treatment tracking
-- Verification and monitoring of shelters and veterinarians
+- Verification and monitoring of shelters and veterinarians using the web application
-- Clear separation of frontend, backend, and data management components

 ---